Geoff Chappell, Software Analyst

 Neither NtStopProfile nor its alias is documented.
-As ZwStopProfile, it is declared in the ZWAPI.H file in the Windows Driver Kit (WDK) for Windows 10.
+As ZwStopProfile, it is declared in the ZWAPI.H file from an Enterprise edition of the Windows Driver Kit (WDK) for Windows 10.

 Unusually for native API functions, no repackaging of NtStopProfile, documented or not, is known in any higher-level user-mode module that is distributed as standard with Windows.